 I was once at a youth soccer tournament and going into the last game the team needed a 3-0 win to be champions.
 They didn’t know this, they weren’t focused on 3-0, they were focused on being the best they could be.
 They won 5-0 and went home champions.
 If the goal was 3, would they have kept going to 5 and sent it home in style?
 Would they have stopped pushing and conceded?
 Who knows.
 Maybe.
 We’ll never know because this wasn’t their objective. they just wanted to be the best they could be.

 1 – Take things moment by moment.
 Whether things are going well and you have scored a goal to make Messi jealous, or whether you just missed an open goal with the ball on the line, it is one moment.

 2 – Know your goals, make them real, and stay focused on them.
 “I want to hold the world record” is not a real goal.
-What is the world record?
-What do you need to beat?
-What do you need to achieve?
+By the time you get there, the goal may have shifted.
 What is the level of performance you need to be at to meet it?
-What if the world record is 10, and you train for 11 but someone else gets there first?
-Always focus on being the best you can be.
-If you get to 11, aim for 12.
 Set your goal, make it something you can measure, and focus on the things you need to do to get there.

-The big lesson here is to stay focused on your own goals.
+The key to success is to stay focused on your own goals.
 Don’t let the goals of others change your direction.
-Keep yourself motivated, find people who want the same things, and find people who will keep you on track.
+Keep yourself motivated, find people who want the same things and will keep you on track.
 And most importantly, when things are going against you, don’t lose your focus.
 The biggest mind game you have to win is the one against yourself.

 If you enjoyed this article please give a like and check out other articles at www.psychspot.org